awesome-selfhosted/awesome-selfhosted/README.md

 ## Photo and Video Galleries

-  * [ArtVenue](http://codecanyon.net/item/artvenue-image-sharing-community-script/5771542) - `⊘ Proprietary` Start your own photography community website, platform based on the Laravel PHP Framework. ([Demo](http://codecanyon.net/item/artvenue-image-sharing-community-script/full_screen_preview/5771542)) `PHP`
   * [CumulusClips](http://cumulusclips.org/) - your own video sharing website with CumulusClips video sharing script.
 You can build a YouTube clone where users can upload, rate, comment on videos, and much more.  `GPLv2` `PHP` ([Demo](https://tube.devosi.org/))
   * [Gallery](http://galleryproject.org/) -  The simplest, most intuitive way to host your photos on your website ([Source code](https://github.com/gallery/gallery3)) `GPLv2` `PHP`
   * [Koken](http://koken.me/) - Content management and web site publishing for photographers `PHP`
   * [Lychee](http://lychee.electerious.com/) - an open source grid and album based photo-management-system ([Source code](https://github.com/electerious/Lychee)) - `MIT` `PHP`
-  * [Mediagoblin](http://mediagoblin.org) -  a free software media publishing platform that anyone can run.
+  * [Mediagoblin](http://mediagoblin.org) -  a Free software media publishing platform that anyone can run.
 You can think of it as a decentralized alternative to Flickr, YouTube, SoundCloud, etc `AGPLv3` `Python`
   * [MinigalNano](https://github.com/sebsauvage/MinigalNano) - MinigalNano is a very simple image gallery.
 It adheres to the KISS principle and is very easy to install.
 MinigalNano does not have a web admin interface: You just upload your images in the photo folder on your server (using FTP, SFTP) ([Demo](http://boards.tomcanac.com/)) `CC BY-SA 3.0` `PHP`
   * [phog](https://github.com/hillman/phog) - Static photo gallery generator with S3 uploader `Python`
   * [Photofloat](http://blog.zx2c4.com/567) - A Web 2.0 Photo Gallery Done Right via Static JSON & Dynamic Javascript ([Demo](http://photos.jasondonenfeld.com/)) `Javascript` `GPLv2`